Last Updated May 8, 202511 min read

 Deploy your Spring Boot app to AWS with CircleCI

 In this section, you will link the project to CircleCI and trigger your first automated deployment.
-Log in to your CircleCI account.
+Log into your CircleCI account.
 If you signed up with your GitHub account, all your repositories will be available on your project’s dashboard.

 2022-12-03-connecting-application-to-circleci